ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 People often believe that they are in a $50-50$ situation and therefore the switch is not very relevant.
 But if you carefully solve this problem, you will find that there is a probability of $2/3 \approx 66.7$% to win the prize if you decide to switch doors.

 The following Go code simulates this game and estimates the probability of winning if the guest chooses to switch doors.
-Note that we first set the game so that the doors are properly chosen (possibly not an optimal code), and then we simulate the game to estimate the desired probability.
+Note that we first set the game so that the doors are properly chosen at random, and then we simulate several games to estimate the desired probability.

 ```go
 package main